lsst-dm/dmtn-220/index.rst

 - Without :ref:`feature-per-task-quantum-graph-generation` / `DM-21904 <https://jira.lsstcorp.org/browse/DM-21904>`__, some tasks in the DRP pipeline cannot safely be run as part of the same submission, forcing the pipeline to be split up into more steps than we would like.

-- :ref:`feature-dynamic-dimensions` / `DM-33751 <https://jira.lsstcorp.org/browse/DM-33751>`__ is one of two possible solutions to the problem of how the image cutout service should identify its outputs (the other is allowing some dataset types to have non-unique data IDs within a run, which is less generally useful).
+- :ref:`feature-dynamic-dimensions` / `DM-33751 <https://jira.lsstcorp.org/browse/DM-33751>`__ is one of two possible solutions to the problem of how the image cutout service should identify its output datasets (the other is allowing some dataset types to have non-unique data IDs within a run, which is less generally useful).
-  It is also the best way (when combined with :ref:`feature-data-id-set-upload` / `DM-33621 <https://jira.lsstcorp.org/browse/DM-33621>`__) to support use cases involving ad-hoc pairs of images, such as pairwise image differencing or some intra/extra-focal processing tasks.
+  We expect this to be useful more broadly in Science Platform services and user-defined processing, which is likely to want data ID keys other than those needed for our own processes.

 - :ref:`feature-quantum-provenance` plays a key role in satisfying fundamental middleware requirements.